ultimateai/Blog/_posts/2024-03-24-bot-sharding.markdown

 ### Approach 2: Singular Web Service Deployment for All Bots

 As we can see, the first method **requires** specific **improvements**, particularly in efficiency and maintenance.
-So, what if we loaded all Bots (their ML models and pre/post-processing components) within the context of a single service deployment with replicas?
+So, what if we loaded all bots (their ML models and pre/post-processing components) within the context of a single service deployment with replicas?
 This could undoubtedly **enhance efficiency** as we wouldn’t need to instantiate ML and service libraries multiple times, thus eliminating the hassle of dealing with rolling update procedures for thousands of separate services simultaneously.
 But is this an all-round solution?
 Unfortunately this is not a good solution either, as this approach introduces **bigger challenges**:

 - Depending on the total number of Bots, the **initialization** time of inference containers could be **excessively** **long**.
 - **Memory** usage of a single inference process might be **massive** as it needs to maintain numerous ML models and other custom components within the same processes.
-- Any issue in the custom data pre/post-processing routines of a Bot could potentially **harm** the **performance** of all other Bots, as they all share the same environment.
+- Any issue in the custom data pre/post-processing routines of a Bot could potentially **harm** the **performance** of all other bots, as they all share the same environment.
 - Most importantly, this approach allows for **only vertical scalability**, and the memory usage of inference processes will be **limited** by the capacity of the underlying VM.
 Therefore, the advantages of horizontal scalability cannot be leveraged.

 Although this strategy seems to resolve the issue of maintenance overhead and enhances efficiency, it introduces serious problems related to scalability.

 ### Our Approach: Bot Sharding
 Previous techniques, while having certain merits, also come with **distinct challenges**.
 To address these issues, we at Ultimate have embraced a **hybrid approach**, appropriately named **Bot Sharding**.
 This approach carries the benefits of both prior techniques.
-As the name indicates, with Bot Sharding, we distribute similar Bots’ models across different inference service deployment pools and execute them solely within their respective pool.
+As the name indicates, with Bot Sharding, we distribute similar bots’ models across different inference service deployment pools and execute them solely within their respective pool.
 This method offers **numerous advantages**:
 - As we can **regulate** the number of bots in each inference service deployment pool, we can **adjust** our services **efficiently** in accordance with underlying hardware limits (memory, CPU, etc.) and maintain control over service initialization times.
 - Since we don't need to load all bots into a singular service scope, we're able to reap the benefits of **horizontal scalability** by simply introducing a new inference service deployment pool.
 - Courtesy of diversified service deployments, we can set distinct constraints and thresholds for the inference pipeline of **real-time** and **non-real time** bots.
 This also allows us to **independently scale** each pool.